M M

 Mitchell Meltzer received his B.S. in psychology from Truman State University, M.S. in clinical psychology from Marquette University, and M.S. and Ph.D. in cognition and neuroscience from the University of Texas at Dallas.

-As a teacher, he seeks to maximize student engagement in the courses he teaches which include Cognitive Psychology, Introduction to Psychology, Psychology of Human Motivation, Psychology of Learning, Personality, and Integrated Statistics and Methodology for the Social Sciences, and his research primarily examines face memory and how perceptual processing of faces influences person identification.
+As a teacher, he seeks to maximize student engagement and performance in the courses he teaches, which include History and Contemporary Issues in Psychology, Senior Seminar in Psychology, Cognitive Psychology, Introduction to Psychology, Psychology of Human Motivation, Psychology of Learning, Personality, and Integrated Statistics and Methodology for the Social Sciences.
+In addition to teaching, Dr. Meltzer conducts research into the fundamental processes that support face recognition, as well as the psychological predictors of eyewitness recognition accuracy.

 He enjoys spending his free time outdoors engaging in activities such as hiking, kayaking, and mountain biking.